Introduction

-By the end of this guide, you’ll see how encapsulation and abstraction in Python help you write better code.
-These principles will make your programs more organized and simpler to maintain.
+By the end of this guide, you’ll see how encapsulation and abstraction can make coding in Python more structured and simpler.

 What is Encapsulation and Abstraction in Python?